jerbaroo/bridge-sim/paper/paper.md

 accomplishes this by providing a high-level API with classes such as `Bridge`, `Material` and `Vehicle`.
-Functionality includes generation of finite element models based on a `Bridge` specification including mesh generation, traffic flow generation, settlement of piers and simulation of temperature effect.
+Functionality includes generation of finite element models based on a `Bridge` specification including mesh generation, traffic flow generation, settlement of piers, simulation of temperature effect and concrete shrinkage and the effect of creep.
 More detail of the provided functionality is given in the list below.
 One of the generated models has been validated against sensor data collected from bridge 705 in Amsterdam, a plot comparing responses from linear simulation to static load tests (a truck parked on the bridge) is shown in \autoref{fig:val}.

-- **Model file generation** Generating a model file for OpenSees from a high-level description of geometry, material properties and boundary conditions.
+- **Model file generation:** generating a model file for OpenSees from a high-level description of geometry, material properties and boundary conditions.
-- **Pier Settlement** Linear simulation of settlement of piers by applying a displacement load to the central node of one or more supporting piers.
+- **Pier settlement:** simulation of settlement of piers by applying a displacement load to the central node of one or more supporting piers.
-- **Traffic Flow** Generation of a traffic flow based on a Poisson process and simulation of the response of the bridge to the traffic based on superposition of a number of one-time simulations.
+- **Traffic flow:** generation of a traffic flow based on a Poisson process and simulation of the response of the bridge to the traffic based on superposition of a number of one-time simulations.
-- **Temperature Load** Simulation of temperature effect based on linear thermal expansion $\Delta L = \alpha L \Delta T$.
-(Simulation inputs are verified.
+- **Temperature load:** simulation of temperature effect based on linear thermal expansion $\Delta L = \alpha L \Delta T$.
-  Vertical translation simulation outputs are verified.
-Strain simulation outputs required further verification).
-- **Non-linear Simulation** A non-linear simulation can be triggered via a simulation flag.
-- **Time-dependent Simulation** The loads corresponding to a traffic flow can be written directly into a model file to run a simulation with multiple time steps, instead of generating the time series via superposition from linear simulations.
-- **Shrinkage**
+- **Shrinkage & creep:** generation of responses due to shrinkage and creep of concrete using EuroCode 2 models [@en:20041] .
-- **Graphics** Support for collecting and displaying simulation results including generation of time series animation e.g. \autoref{fig:time}.
+- **Plots & animations:** support for collecting and displaying simulation results including generation of animations e.g. \autoref{fig:time}.
+- **Non-linear simulations & girder bridges (planned):** after discussion with TNO, support for running non-linear simulations and generating model files for girder bridges is planned.

 ![The top plot is a contour plot of vertical translation responses.
 The rectangles are vehicles on the bridge.
 One supporting pier has been settled by 1 mm.
 The bottom plot shows a time series of responses from a vertical translation sensor, position indicated in the top plot.\label{fig:time}](../data/images/animation.png)